Ragulakarthik/Ragulakarthik/README.md

 # 💫 About Me:

+**INFOSYS SPRINGBOARD - PROJECT DEVELOPER INTERN (Present)**

+1. I am working on the Quick Park Assist project, focusing on user registration, parking slot management, and parking slot booking etc.

+2. I facilitate agile practices, manage sprints, and ensure smooth project workflows while contributing to development tasks using Java, Spring MVC, Spring Data JPA, Thymeleaf, and Postman.

-**💼 CODEHOP INTERFUSION PVT LIMITED - SOFTWARE ENGINEER Internship Experience:**
+**💼 CODEHOP INTERFUSION PVT LIMITED - SOFTWARE ENGINEER Internship (April 2024 - Dec.
+2024):**

-As a Software Engineer Intern, I have 6 months of experience
+As a Software Engineer Intern, I have 8 months of experience

 1. Achieved significant improvement in backend performance for SMSuite Project by utilizing SOLID principles, API design, and implementation skills.
 2. Led a debugging initiative that resolved over 260 bugs, resulting in a notable increase in software stability and performance.